 Here are some examples of how cloud-based phone systems can reduce operating costs and increase service levels:

 Some providers have offers from as low as $12.50 to $24.99 per extension.
-And the ability to make calls over the internet (voice over IP) lets you bypass long distance charges allowing businesses to significantly reduce their phone bills (especially those with offices overseas).
+And the ability to make calls over the internet (voice over IP) lets you bypass long distance charges, thereby allowing businesses to significantly reduce their phone bills (especially those with offices overseas).

-Cloud-based phone systems also provided some bonus functions, including:
+Cloud-based phone systems also provided some bonus functions, including the following:

-For the last 6-8 years, businesses have been moving away from in-house hosted emails to cloud-based email systems.
+For the past six to eight years, businesses have been moving away from in-house hosted emails to cloud-based email systems.

-While some companies might see the recurring cost as a problem, what they’re not realizing is the hidden cost of an in-house email sever.
+While some companies might see the recurring cost as a problem, what they’re not realizing is the hidden cost of an in-house email server.

-In house email systems require physical servers, licenses, backups, and technical support.
-And when the system goes down the perception from customers of level of service they provide is heavily impacted.
+In-house email systems require physical servers, licenses, backups, and technical support.
+And when the system goes down, the perception from customers of the level of service the business provides is heavily impacted.

 Speaking of system downtime...
 How do you think customers feel about receiving this message?

-Cloud logistics technology solutions provide a very unique opportunity for small and mid-size organizations to use the same technology that was previously only available to large companies.
+Cloud-logistics technology solutions provide a unique opportunity for small and midsize organizations to use the same technology that was previously only available to large companies.

-Bonus: cloud systems also come with experts to manage and maintain systems and data, which guarantees less technology disruption allowing your business to provide high levels of service.
+Bonus: Cloud systems also come with experts to manage and maintain systems and data, which guarantees less technology disruption, thereby allowing your business to provide high levels of service.
 And isn’t that what this is all about?